bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-09-13-newsletter.md

   might even be required to support three or more different protocols simultaneously, to the disadvantage of all.

-    Sander's summary has not received any comments as of this writing.
+    Sander's summary has not received any comments as of this writing. {% assign timestamp="53:22" %}

 ## Bitcoin Core PR Review Club